Studying psychology at uni – and careers it can lead to

 - Criminology or human resource management – would allow you to study one area in depth.

-What do psychology graduates do after they leave university?
+Quick stats – what do psychology graduates do after university?

 Each year UK universities contact their former students six months after they graduate to find out what they are doing.
 The results from all universities are compiled into the Destinations of Leavers from Higher Education survey.